Mihai212/Project-Postman-APIs/README.md

 4. Type in the empty field "{{baseURL}}/carts";
 5. Click on "Send";
 6. Positive result: 201 Created
-7. Should be displayed in "Body" a result like this example:
+7. Should be displayed in "Body" a result like this example below:

 ```
 {